Everything on your ecommerce homepage should bring customers closer to a purchase.

-Solillas has no CTA above the fold on their homepage.
+Solillas has no CTA above the fold on their ecommerce homepage design.
 All the images are clickable, but nothing except the small “Visit our outlet” at the top of the screen directs you anywhere.

-If Solillas told us they had low engagement on their homepage, we wouldn't be surprised.
+If Solillas told us they had low engagement, we wouldn't be surprised.
 An ecommerce homepage with no CTA (or a vague CTA) leaves shoppers confused and unsure of what to do next.